GANPerf/SAM/README.md

 This project contains the implementation of SAM for fine-grained visual recognition in low data regimes, as presented in our paper

 > Improving Fine-Grained Visual Recognition in Low Data Regimes via Self-Boosting Attention Mechanism,
-> Yangyang Shu, Lingqiao Liu, Baosheng Yu and Hai-Ming Xu,
+> Yangyang Shu, Baosheng Yu, Hai-Ming Xu and Lingqiao Liu*
 > *To be appeared in ECCV 2022*

 ## Brief Introduction for Self-Boosting Attention Mechanism